bratislava/bratiska-cli/src/README.md

 These apps should be running when you start `bratiska-cli`:

 1. Run `docker`
-2. You need to be signed in to our docker repository `harbor.Bratislava.sk`.
+2. You must be signed in to our docker repository `harbor.Bratislava.sk`.
 See the manual below.

 ```bash
 docker login https://harbor.bratislava.sk
 ```

-4. You need to have running `kubect` and be signed into the Kubernetes cluster.
+4. You need to have running `kubect` and be signed in to the Kubernetes cluster.
 If you have issues signing to Kubernetes, contact your administrator.

 ## Installation